-I happen to be one of the hundreds of millions of human beings on Earth who have disabilities.
-I created this web page to help event organizers at university, public, and private venues accommodate me without any hiccups, embarrassments, or dramas.
+I happen to be one of the hundreds of millions of human beings on Earth who have long-term disabilities.
+I created this web page to help event organizers at university, public, and private venues accommodate my disabilities without any hiccups, embarrassments, or dramas.
 I hope you find it suitably informative.

-If you are an event organizer, please read the section
+If you are an event organizer, please skip to

 How to accommodate me below.

 If you are curious to know more about the nature of my disabilities, you may read my disclosure page.
 Please do not abuse the trust I have placed in you by sharing this information here; thank you.
 You may also read my how to

-If you would like to learn more about how to be consistently welcoming to people with disabilities, I recommend the terrific pamphlet on Disability Etiquette by the United Spinal Association of America.
-You might also be interested to read Hidden Disability and an Academic Career by Elaine M. Beretz and an editorial I wrote on disability in academia for the APS CSWP/COM Gazette, Spring 2012.
+If you would like to learn more about how to be consistently welcoming to people with disabilities, I can recommend the terrific pamphlet on Disability Etiquette by the United Spinal Association of America.
+You might also be interested to read an article on Hidden Disability and an Academic Career by Elaine M. Beretz and an editorial I wrote on disability in academia for the APS CSWP/COM Gazette, Spring 2012.

-At a physics/university event, I need (1) a reserved top-quality chair, (2) easily digestible food, and (3) barrier-free accessibility.
-At a multi-day physics/university event, I also need (4) a decent bed at a relatively quiet hotel which can receive shipped luggage, and maps showing barrier-free entrances.
-At a local party with friends, I just need a high-backed chair with soft surfaces and some advice beforehand about likely food and drinks so I can plan ahead.
+At a single-day professional event, I need (1) a reserved top-quality chair, and (2) barrier-free accessibility.
+At a multi-day professional event, I also need (3) a decent bed at a relatively quiet hotel which can receive shipped luggage, and (4) maps showing barrier-free entrances to all venues and the locations of all-gender restrooms.
+At a local social event with friends, I just need a high-backed chair with soft surfaces and a picture of it ahead of time so that I can plan ahead.
 Please see below for specifics.
 Thanks!

 Most chairs are not comfortable enough for me to sit on them for more than a few minutes, even on a good pain day.
 At a professional event, I need to sit on a high-backed adjustable ergonomic office chair with all of the following six properties.
 At a local party with friends, the first two are usually sufficient.
 In order of importance, the six requirements are:-